DeanDodds/milestoneproject4/TESTING.md

 |:--:|
 | <b>Taproom booking form</b>|

-17. As a site user, I want to easily Find social media links.
-So can follow and interact with thier content
+17. As a site user, I want to easily find social media links, so I can follow and interact with their content
 * Social media links in both the navbar and the footer.
-Also in the contact page
+Also in the contact page.

 ![Navbar with social media links ](/designdocumentation/screenshots/userstories/us17.png) |
 |:--:|